ldcas-uc3m/Crypto-Labs/lab_notes.md

 # Key exchange

 ## AES Key wrapping (symmetric)
-You can use a symmetric key to wrap another symmetric key, in order to securely store the first one or transmit it over an untrusted channel.
+You can use a symmetric key to encrypt another symmetric key, in order to securely store the first one or transmit it over an untrusted channel.
 ```python
 from cryptography.hazmat.primitives.keywrap import aes_key_wrap, aes_key_unwrap
 ```